parhammrd/news-dashboard/README.md

    ```bash
    cd news-dashboard
    ```
+3. Copy `Template.env` to create your `.env` file.
-3. Install the dependencies:
+4. Install the dependencies:
    ```bash
    npm install
    ```
-4. Run the application:
+5. Run the application:
    ```bash
    npm run dev
    ```
-5. Open your browser and navigate to `http://localhost:3000`.
+6. Open your browser and navigate to `http://localhost:3000`.